rotki/rotki/docs/api.rst

    :statuscode 200: The exchange has been sucesfully setup
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
-The exchange has already been registered or some other error.
+The exchange has already been registered.
+The API key/secret is invalid or some other error.
    :statuscode 500: Internal Rotki error

 .. http:delete:: /api/(version)/exchanges